 Mayor Pecak personally helped residents remove garbage near their property, which was adjacent to a strip mall.
 Mayor Pecak also assisted residents/taxpayers during heavy rains; checking on them continually to ensure they were not negatively impacted.

 The PFL mayor and board members routinely attend openings and ribbon cuttings for new businesses.
 Additionally, Mayor Pecak displayed enthusiastic support for the Pistol Shrimp minor league baseball team by throwing the first pitch at the season-opening baseball game at Benedictine University and also by honoring the 75th D-Day anniversary including placing a wreath on the grave of Lisle VFW founder Ross Bishop.

-Trustee Hasse has also devoted a good deal of time and energy working with Township Supervisor Mullen on mental health issues and teen suicide prevention.
-Trustee Dixit has been active with the Boy Scout.
+One trustee has also devoted a good deal of time and energy working with Township Supervisor Mullen on mental health issues and teen suicide prevention.
+Another trustee has been active with the Boy Scouts.
 Village Clerk Turner has been a volunteer at the Morton Arboretum for more than 35 years.